bmar97/ChatBot/README.md

 ![mypic](https://github.com/bmar97/ChatBot/blob/main/images/sentiment.EDA.png?raw=true)

 #### Emotion Recognition
+Now we use a content - based classification problem involving concepts from the domains of Natural Language Processing as well as Machine Learning to determine the emotional sentiments of our data
 ![mypic](https://github.com/bmar97/ChatBot/blob/main/images/emotion.EDA.png?raw=true)

 The data scraped from Reddit surprisingly maintains a strong sentimentality of neutral across all detected emtions.
-Understanding this we can assume the statistical bias, when a model or statistic is unrepresentative of the population, heavily leans towards neutrality and not towards positive or negative responses.
+Understanding this we can assume the statistical bias, when a model or statistic is unrepresentative of the population, heavily leans towards neutrality and not towards positive or negative responses

 ## A chat with chatBot, 20 questions & answers informed by Reddit